ToxotesChiron/Chess/README.md

 operate on non-polynomial time, or do not implement a brute analyses.

-"Chess" hopes to, using parrallel computing, multiprocessing, and -- a relatively new concept, communal computing, prestine optimization and simplistic/clean data, and redacted and revolutionary algorithms, solve the current restrictions and limitations posed by time to create a perfect chess "player".
+"Chess" hopes to, using parrallel computing, multiprocessing, and -- a relatively new concept, communal computing, prestine optimization, simplistic/clean data, and redacted and revolutionary algorithms, solve the current restrictions and limitations posed by time to create a perfect chess "player".